MailTape/MailTape-v1/_posts/2020-08-30-Beau-Wanzer.md

 ---
 <p id="introduction">Welcome back to a new season of MailTape!
 This morning we welcome Chicago-based woozy noodler [Beau Wanzer](https://beauwanzer.bandcamp.com/) to select three contorted Sunday morning tunes with us.
 <br><br>
-A molecular biologist with a fluency with machines
+A molecular biologist who has a fluency with machines, Beau Wanzer brings the experimentation from his day job to his music with innovative experiments, splicing, and twisted knob-twiddling.
 </p>